Composition about Bangladesh

 Bangladesh is mainly an agricultural country.
 Its main crops are rice, jute, sugarcane, and tea.
 Many kinds of fruits also grow here.
 Jackfruits, mangoes, bananas, pineapples, guavas, and watermelons are the most common.

 We have many interesting places.
 The Sundarbans, Rangamati, and Cox’s Bazar are very attractive.
-The Royal Bengal Tiger lives in Sundarbans.
+The Royal Bengal Tiger lives in the Sundarbans.
 Cox’s Bazar is the longest beach in the world.
 It is about 120 kilometers long.
 Many people visit these places every year.

 Bangladesh is a peaceful country.
 People from different communities live here in peace.